jdoleary/Spellmasons/TasksCurrent.md

 # Todo

-- What if all players could take turns during the player turn phase? rather than once at a time

 - Playtest with brad 2021.04.16
   - Possible AI unit coord desync with image after stepping on a corpse?
   - error `units/golem was unable to be set as sprite texture because the texture does not exist` after resurrect??